YubiKey: History

 In 2014, the YubiKey Neo was updated with FIDO Universal 2nd Factor (U2F) support.
-Later that year, Yubico released the FIDO U2F Security Key, which specifically included U2F support but none of the other one-time password, static password, smart card, or NFC features of previous YubiKeys.
-At launch, it was correspondingly sold at a lower price point of just $18, compared to $25 for the YubiKey Standard ($40 for the Nano version), and $50 for the YubiKey Neo ($60 for Neo-n).
+Yubico, Google and NXP Semiconductors co-developed the FIDO U2F standard.
+Later that year, Yubico released the "FIDO U2F Security Key", which specifically included U2F support but none of the other one-time password, static password, smart card, or NFC features of previous YubiKeys.
+At launch, it was correspondingly sold at a lower price point of just $18, compared to $25 for the YubiKey Standard ($40 for the Nano version) and $50 for the YubiKey Neo ($60 for Neo-n).
 Some of the pre-release devices issued by Google during FIDO/U2F development reported themselves as "Yubico WinUSB Gnubby (gnubby1)".